Skip to content

 dale upload

 Once uploaded, your logic block library is available for deployment to edge gateways through the VION Dashboard.
+See Publishing for the full release flow.

 Next Steps